 2. Which Blogging Platform To Use

 A majority of blogs on the internet are made using the free WordPress blogging platform.
 A blogging platform helps manage your content, images, and design.
 WordPress is absolutely amazing in terms of being simple, reliable, and flexible.
-It is so easy to use that nearly 100 million websites use WordPress and hosting companies like BlueHost offer “1-Click Blog Installation” features specifically for new bloggers who want to install WordPress.
+It is so easy to use that nearly 100 million websites use WordPress and hosting companies offer “1-Click Blog Installation” features specifically for new bloggers who want to install WordPress.
 Without any HTML or technical knowledge, you can build your own blog and customize it with different free themes, layouts, plugins, and features.

 On the other hand, you may want to learn how to start a blog for free using Blogger.com or Tumblr.com.
 If you intend on making any money blogging online, I can tell you that starting a free blog is the wrong decision.
 Let me explain why “free” is not actually free.

 - You can’t have your own domain.
 This site, Yahoo.com, Google.com and CNN.com have their own domains.
 With a self-hosted blog, you can pick any available domain name you want and register it.
 However, if you choose to start a blog on Blogger.com or Tumblr.com, your website’s URL will look like YourSite.Blogger.com or YourSite.Tumblr.com.
 Imagine if you had to go to Yahoo.Blogger.com – what would you think?
 Credible or easy to remember?
 Would you share that “blog” with your family and friends?

 - You don’t really own your blog.
 Because your blog is hosted on their site, you aren’t even the “owner” of it.
 Your blog can be removed or deleted without warning.
 If you decide to move to your own domain and hosting later, you won’t be able to take your traffic or readership with you, either.